When you consider the word “strength” what comes to mind? Hold on to that for a moment.

 - A great part of going through this conversation is that people’s strengths will crop up.
 It becomes natural for the client to share their strengths, and in giving back to the client – acknowledge and validate their strengths.

-A distinct attribute of the strength-based practice is that it is mutual between the client and the practitioner (Duncan and Hubble, 2000).
-The relationship between the practitioner and the client is heavily dependent on the quality of their relationship (Duncan and Hobble, 2000).
+A distinct attribute of the strength-based practice is that it is mutual between the client and the practitioner (Duncan & Hubble, 1999).
+The relationship between the practitioner and the client is heavily dependent on the quality of their relationship (Duncan & Hubble, 1999).

 Using the Approach in Counseling

-Strength-based therapy is a form of talk therapy where the client is the story-teller (Steven).
-The story can include traumas, pain, and any stressors (past or present) (Steven).
+Strength-based therapy is a form of talk therapy where the client is the story-teller.
+The story can include traumas, pain, and any stressors (past or present).
 The practitioner guides the person to have the mindset of a survivor rather than a victim.
-Doing so gives the person understanding and control of the skills and strengths they possess (Steven).
-These skills and strengths enable them to survive and flourish no matter how tough life gets (Steven).
+Doing so gives the person understanding and control of the skills and strengths they possess (Basic Counseling Skills, n.d.).

 What are the Benefits of this Approach?